kotletti/kti_cqrs_rs/README.md

 # Implementation of CQRS pattern in Rust

-### Currently the crate contains only query & command handlers
+### Currently the crate contains only query, command, events handlers

 Simple example (existed in repo)